 - Opened my life and relationship coaching business to begin accepting appointments for 2018.

-- Began work on my first big product that will be available for purchase on February 1, 2018
+- Began work on my first big product that is now available for $15 and a Beta-course to match.

-- I stand amazed as my blog received thousands of independent visitors throughout 2017 (I’m so thankful for my readers<3)
+- I stand amazed at the fact that my blog received thousands of independent visitors throughout 2017 (I’m so thankful for my readers<3)

-I present to you My 10 most and “loved on” posts of 2017 for SincerelyChristi.com.
+I present to you My 10 most visited and “loved on” posts of 2017 from SincerelyChristi.com.

 Please feel free to love on them, share them, and pin them some more. 🙂